-Narita is not only the entrance to Japan but a temple town of ‘Shinshoji’ with a long history.
-Nikko Toshogu Shrine with lavish and spectacular decorations and Mt.
-Fuji are symbols of Japan.
+Narita is not only an entrance to Japan but a temple town of ‘Shinshoji’ with a long history.

 Mt.Fuji with its scenic view